Hey there, time traveller!

 Bautista, a Winnipeg School Division trustee, wants the province to better prepare schools with the numbers of dependents arriving through the nominee program.
 It may be an economic program, but there should be an infrastructure ready and in place to make sure kids have a successful outcome, too.
 Often, children have little say in their immigration, said Bautista.

 An unexpected influx of kids arriving can affect schools.
 "If we're not prepared, the cost has to be made up somehow," she said, and it's a worry that new kids could be blamed if there are cuts.

 Much has changed since the Filipino community responded to xenophobia in 1993, said Rod Cantiveros.
-He and his late wife Linda started the community's first newspaper, the Filipino Journal, which celebrates its 25th anniversary this year.
+He and his late wife Linda started one of the community's first newspapers, the Filipino Journal, which celebrates its 25th anniversary this year.